iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugation.md

     & \alpha \ge f^\star(y) \ge \langle y, x\rangle - f(x) \quad \forall x,y
     \\
     \implies &
-    f(x) \ge \langle y, x\rangle - \alpha
+    f(x) \ge \langle y, x\rangle - \alpha.
 \end{aligned}
 $$

+We used the Fenchel inequality on the second line.

 **Remarks**

 The conjugate function $f^\star(x)$'s value provides the least offset of the affine functions that is below the function $f$, given the slope of the affine function.

+**Corollary: Enclosing the Epigraph**:

-In fact, one can go on and make the claim the the epigraph of the original function is contains within all the halfspaces defined by the convex conjugate functions.
-Therefore, using the above inequality, we can easily obtain that:
+In fact, one can go on and make the claim the the epigraph of the original function is contained within all the halfspaces defined by the convex conjugate functions.
+Therefore, using the above inequality:

 $$
 \begin{aligned}